 By Energy Challenge Intern

 My goal is to speak with my landlord and ask if there is a way the complex could buy and set up recycling bins throughout the complex.
 I may need to speak with the manager of the complex as well.
 If they are unwilling to do so, then my second goal will be to find a nearby location that I can bring my recycling to.
 It may be inconvenient, but it is certainly worth it.
-However, I would like my neighbors who may not be as motivated as I am to have an accessible and convenient way to recycle.
+However, I would like my neighbours who may not be as motivated as I am to have an accessible and convenient way to recycle.
 Several hundred people live there and it could be significantly beneficial.
+It would be silly not to do something when the State has just opened a brand-new recycling centre just 10 miles away from the complex.
+We would be able to take all metals thanks to Miheu’s shredder blades and we can send all of our general trash there too to be turned into electricity!

 Aside from the recycling issue, a few other actions have been taken as well.
 The previous renter still had all incandescent light bulbs in the ceiling fixtures.
 We replaced all of those CFL light bulbs.
 Although the weather has been pretty mild so far this summer, I also want to make an effort/goal to use the ceiling fan as opposed to the air conditioner as much as possible.
 Additionally, once I have a little more savings I would like to buy an indoor clothes hanger/dryer that Karen mentioned in one of her presentations.
 There are coin-operated dryers in the building, but I can see that becoming an unnecessary expense each month, and would prefer the alternative that Karen mentioned.